FJada/JALT-Frontend/README.md

 Will use subway data to provide the user with the best route to their destination.

 ## Running the App
-First, you need to git clone our server, data, etc. files into this react app.
+First, git clone this repo.
 Afterwards, download the following packages.
 > Run npm i
 > npm install react-router-dom
 > npm install axios